 Once the hearing test is complete, your audiologist will present you with a thorough explanation of your test results, with plenty of opportunities for you to ask questions.
 We aim to ensure you have a full understanding of your hearing loss and how it relates to the problems you are experiencing.
 You can take a copy of your test results home with you on the day.
 Depending on the results, we will advise whether amplification would be of benefit or not.
 Your hearing aid options can then be discussed.

-This hearing test is used to determine your sensitivity to auditory stimulus.
-It uses a series of pure tones to identify the softest level you can hear across a range of frequencies in each ear.
-It’s subjective and behavioural as it relies on patient response, and identifies thresholds to create your audiogram.
-Pure tone audiometry determines the degree, shape and type of hearing loss in each ear.
+This test is used to determine your sensitivity to auditory stimulus.
+It uses a series of ‘pure tones’ to identify the softest level you can hear across various frequencies in each ear.
+It’s subjective and behavioural as it relies on your response and identifies thresholds to create a graphical result known as an audiogram.
+Pure tone audiometry determines the degree and type of hearing loss in each ear.
 It also indicates whether further referral to an Ear, Nose and Throat Specialist is required.

 Tympanometry is used to assess middle ear function.
-It is a quick and painless test that requires no patient involvement, and provides valuable information concerning the middle ear system.
-It works by creating a small change in air pressure within the ear canal and recording the movement of the ear drum / tympanic membrane in response.
-This test can identify if there is a perforation in the eardrum; middle ear fluid; patent grommet; eustachian tube dysfunction and other medical conditions of the ear.
+It is a quick and painless test that requires no patient involvement and provides valuable information concerning the middle ear system.
+It works by creating a small change in air pressure within the ear canal and recording the ear drum’s movement in response.
+This test can identify a perforation in the eardrum, middle ear fluid, patent grommet, Eustachian tube dysfunction and other medical conditions of the middle ear.

 Speech Audiometry is used to confirm the audiogram and also indicate speech understanding at various volumes.
 It requires the patient to repeat a series of words in each ear under headphones.
-These words are often presented at a normal conversational level and then with amplification, to help the audiologist assess if a hearing aid would be of benefit to you.
+These words are often presented at normal conversational levels and then with amplification to help the audiologist assess if a hearing aid would benefit you.